Alcohol and Other Drugs

 - The event must have a directed purpose other than the consumption of alcoholic beverages.

 - Programmed events at which alcoholic beverages will be served must have an approved theme to be used in advertising.

-- A license from the city of St. Paul or the city of Minneapolis must be obtained for any event at which alcoholic beverages are sold or at which there is an admission charge and alcohol is being served (free or for a cost).
+- A license from the city of St. Paul must be obtained for any event at which alcoholic beverages are sold or at which there is an admission charge and alcohol is being served (free or for a cost).

 - Individuals sponsoring an event must implement procedures to ensure that alcoholic beverages are not accessible or served to persons under the legal drinking age or to people who appear intoxicated.

 - All alcoholic beverages must be served.
 All servers (faculty, staff, and students) must be of legal drinking age.

 - The amount and type of alcohol at student-sponsored events must be approved by the appropriate Student Affairs staff member.
 The amount and type of alcohol at faculty/staff-sponsored events will be monitored by the director of University Events.

 - Nonalcoholic beverages and food must be provided whenever alcoholic beverages are being served.
 If the supply of nonalcoholic beverages or food runs out, the serving of alcoholic beverages will terminate.
 At all events the serving of alcoholic beverages must be terminated one-half hour before the event is scheduled to end.

 - The Department of Public Safety (DPS) must be contacted at least two weeks prior to any student campus event where alcohol is to be served.
 If DPS determines that security officers (or off-duty police officers) need to be present at the event, the sponsors of the event will be responsible for those expenses.

 - Bring-your-own-bottle events or events that include any form of drinking contest in their activities or promotion are not allowed.